DrMartyMcWho/TimeCircuits/README.md

 How do I get my screensaver to show Japanese Imperial calendar?
 - You need to set your system settings of your computer to Japanese Imperial, first.
 System Settings > Language & Region > Calendar select "Japanese"

+How do I change the year and month easily in the calendar view?
+- This depends on your MacOS, but for all of them, if you enter the year in YYYY in month format and click the 📅, the calendar will update to the year you chose.
+Same goes with the month.

 Report any additional bugs you might find.